 Plus, it has the capability of avoiding black obstacles, which I previously thought was not possible.

-However, it lags behind the S5 Max when it comes to airflow; thus, it will not deep clean as well on carpet.
+However, it lags behind the S5 Max when it comes to airflow; thus, it will not clean carpets as thoroughly.

-The mopping function is also a strong point of the S6 MaxV as it will clean up stains like red wine and coffee.
-It didn’t leave any streaks during the tests I did, so that is a very positive sign.
+The mopping function is also a strong point of the S6 MaxV as it will clean stains like red wine and coffee.
+It didn’t leave any streaks during the tests, so that is a very positive sign.

 After days of testing the S6 MaxV, I’m most impressed by how well it navigates around obstacles.